Jump Start (Pre primary)

 The Jump Start system has been created by our in-house curriculum development team and is the basis of pre-primary education in all our schools.

 The Jump Start curriculum is a perfect blend of the traditional and the Montessori method of teaching.
-In this curriculum, the practical approach of Montessori is used for teaching the concepts of mathematics and EVS.
-The Jolly Phonics programme is designed to teach children to read and write.
+In this curriculum, the practical approach of Montessori is used for teaching the concepts of Mathematics and EVS.
+The Jolly Phonics programme is designed to teach children to read.
 Children learn the 42 letter sounds of the English language, rather than the alphabet.
-They are then taken through the stages of blending words to develop reading and writing skills.
+They are then taken through the stages of blending words to develop reading skills.
 The Montessori method of teaching aims at the development of the whole child, ultimately preparing him for life's many rich experiences.

 Here in the Jump Start curriculum the method is adopted to suit the traditional set up without compromising the principles of the method.